onefoursix/dataops-sdc-on-k8s-without-control-agent/README.md

   - Generates an <code>sdc.id</code> and stores it in a Secret
   - Generates a Control Hub auth token for SDC and stores it in a Secret
   - Creates a ConfigMap to hold <code>dpm.properties</code> values
-  - Creates an SDC Deployment with Volume Mounts for the Secret and ConfigMap
+  - Creates an SDC Deployment with Volume Mounts for the Secrets and ConfigMap

    When you run the script you should see output like this: